Hamilton 'truly believes' Mercedes can win in 2022

 "At Silverstone there was definitely potential to win the race," he said.

-"With our current performance, we are not at the same level as the teams ahead of us, we needed everything to align
+"With our current performance, we are not at the same level as the teams ahead of us - we needed everything to align.

 "We have always struggled in Austria so it is going to be hard to win here knowing the combination of corners.
 But not impossible.